 Habitat use within the Lease Boundary.

-Mapping of ground squirrel colonies and other prey items.
+Mapping of ground squirrel colonies and other prey.

-Identification of potential flyways between nest sites and foraging habitat.
+Identification of potential flyways between nest sites and foraging habitat and monitoring of potential flyways to inform final turbine siting and orientation.

 Ongoing monitoring of nest use and territory success.

-A description of restoration activities that will be undertaken in disturbed areas to enhance ferruginous hawk habitat during Project decommissioning.
+A description of restoration activities that will be undertaken during Project decommissioning to enhance ferruginous hawk habitat in disturbed areas.

 Results of ferruginous hawk monitoring programs and adaptive management will continue through Project operation and decommissioning with review by the TAC and approval by EFSEC.

+Exemption from Spec-5 for East BESS: The Certificate Holder intends to locate the East BESS within the footprint of the East Substation, which is itself located within 0.6-miles of a documented ferruginous hawk nest.
+The East BESS is exempted from the 0.6-mile and 2-mile buffers described in this measure so long as it remains co-located with the East Substation and remains subject to the other requirements of this measure.
+While the substation is not subject to buffer requirements of this mitigation measure, absent this exemption, relocation of the BESS would be required.
+The rationale for this exemption is that the footprint of the East Substation represents an area of permanent disturbance.
+Relocating the East BESS elsewhere would necessarily result in an increase in permanent habitat disturbance without any accompanying mitigative effect.
+Applying this 0.6-mile and 2-mile nest buffers to the East BESS would be contrary to the mitigative intent of this measure.

 Rationale: The mitigation measure avoids and reduces potential loss of ferruginous hawk habitat, disturbance to ferruginous hawk, and ferruginous hawk mortality, while allowing for adaptive management throughout Project construction and operation.

 Spec-6 Great Blue Heron, Sandhill Crane, & Tundra Swan: The Certificate Holder shall maintain a database of incidental observation of great blue heron, sandhill crane, and tundra swan foraging within the Lease Boundary during operation.
 Observational data and proposed adaptive management strategies shall be reviewed with the TAC annually (see Hab-4).